Justin Gatlin: Possible NFL career

 It was reported that Gatlin planned to serve his four-year ban from the track on a football field.
-On November 29, 2006 ESPN reported that Gatlin had worked out with the Houston Texans, although he has little football experience and "has not played football since 10th grade".
+On November 29, 2006, ESPN reported that Gatlin had worked out with the Houston Texans, although he has little football experience and "has not played football since 10th grade".

-On May 4, 2007 The Tampa Bay Buccaneers announced that Gatlin was one of 28 free agents taken to their 2007 rookie camp on tryout contracts, and was considered to be the most intriguing unsigned athlete in attendance.
+On May 4, 2007, the Tampa Bay Buccaneers announced that Gatlin was one of 28 free agents taken to their 2007 rookie camp on tryout contracts, and was considered to be the most intriguing unsigned athlete in attendance.
 He tried out for the team as a wide receiver.
 He was unsuccessful, though he stated that he believed that he had all the necessary skills and that the only reason he did not make the team was because coaches viewed him as a "track guy."

 Comeback preparation

 During the course of his ban, Gatlin's weight ballooned to over 200lbs.
 He found a new coach in Loren Seagrave, who helped Gatlin shave his weight down to 183lbs, his weight when he won the Olympic title 6 years prior.
-In his absence, Gatlin's teammate Tyson Gay took the 100, 200 and 4x100 meters relay titles at the 2007 World Championships in Athletics in Osaka.
-Then, Usain Bolt of Jamaica won the 100, 200 and 4x100 meters relay in historic world record times at the 2008 Summer Olympic in Beijing, then did it again the following year at the World Championships in Berlin.
+In his absence, Gatlin's teammate Tyson Gay took the 100, 200 and 4 × 100 meters relay titles at the 2007 World Championships in Athletics in Osaka.
+Then, Usain Bolt of Jamaica won the 100, 200 and 4 × 100 meters relay in historic world record times at the 2008 Summer Olympic in Beijing, then did it again the following year at the World Championships in Berlin.
 Gatlin was preparing to go up against a new generation of talent in both Bolt and his Jamaican teammates.

 2010 and 2011: Comeback

 On August 3, 2010, Gatlin made his return to the athletics circuit with a tour of Estonia and Finland.
 He won the 100 meters in Rakvere, recording 10.24 seconds.
 At the Ergo World Challenge meeting in Tallinn he improved further with a win in 10.17 seconds.
 His coach, Loren Seagrave, acknowledged that the sprinter's starts were poor, but that Gatlin's finish to the race remained strong.
 Running at the final meet of the Finnish Elite Games series in Joensuu, Gatlin won in the absence of injured Steve Mullings.
-In Rovereto, Italy, on August 31, 2010 Gatlin was placed second in the 100 meters with a time of 10.09 seconds, behind Yohan Blake, who won in 10.06 seconds.
+In Rovereto, Italy, on August 31, 2010, Gatlin was placed second in the 100 meters with a time of 10.09 seconds, behind Yohan Blake, who won in 10.06 seconds.

 After the 2010 season, Gatlin switched coaches to Brooks Johnson.
+Before the start of his 2011 outdoor season, Gatlin ran the 100 m in 9.45 s which would be a world record but was assisted by a wind turbine blasting air at 8.9m/s.
 On June 25, 2011, at the 2011 USA Track & Field Championships, Gatlin was second behind Walter Dix with a season's best time of 9.95 seconds; his first sub-10 second performance in 5 years.
 He represented the United States at the IAAF World Championships in Daegu, South Korea, where he was eliminated in the semi-finals of the 100 meters.